 Dr. Caterina Valentino

-James joined NYSC Board in 2015.
+James Mayer (Jamie) joined the NYSC Board in 2015.
 James graduated with highest honours from Ryerson University with a Bachelor in Health Administration and the University of Toronto with a Masters in Health Administration.
 He is currently working at the Centre for Aging and Brain Health Innovation focusing on accelerating solutions to improve the health of older adults and seniors with dementia.
 James has an interest in corporate governance and quality audit.
 He also sits as a board member at Sunshine Centres for Seniors and Canadian College of Health Leaders.

 By volunteering on the Board I help ensure that there are programs and places for seniors to go to remain vital, healthy and connected to their community; there is no greater feeling than that.